davidwrede/chef-web-docs-1/step_resource/step_resource_service_restart_and_notify.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_service_restart_and_notify

-The following example shows how start a service named ``example_service`` and immediately notify the |nginx| service to restart.
+The following example shows how start a service named ``example_service`` and immediately notify the Nginx service to restart.

 .. code-block:: ruby